 The country has everything it needs but cannot make adequate use of it.
 There is not the slightest doubt that agricultural production is able to satisfy the consumer needs of the Russian population… We must cite first the poor organisation of transportation, which does not permit us to move the requisite products in the necessary quantities from one place to another, and which therefore retards the pace of the national economy.
 Thus the fuel crisis is caused only by the fact that the railroads do not manage to transport the required amount of fuel, even though the latter is available.

-The second major reason for the collapse of the rear is the confusion in the labor market.
-The huge depletions of the population caused by the mobilisation, which took more than 50 percent of the able-bodied males between the ages of sixteen and fifty, have created an extremely complex and crucial situation in the rear… Skilled workers were mobilised and sent to the front and all efforts to send them back from the army remained virtually fruitless until very lately.
-Under such conditions our enterprises had to resort to the labor of semi-skilled or entirely unskilled workers, and this had a number of harmful repercussions.”
+The second major reason for the collapse of the rear is the confusion in the labour market.
+The huge depletion of the population caused by the mobilisation, which took more than 50 per cent of the able-bodied males between the ages of sixteen and fifty, have created an extremely complex and crucial situation in the rear… Skilled workers were mobilised and sent to the front and all efforts to send them back from the army remained virtually fruitless until very lately.
+Under such conditions, our enterprises had to resort to the labour of semi-skilled or entirely unskilled workers, and this had a number of harmful repercussions.”